Nowadays we have increasing resource and environment problems, and it is urgent to improve energy management.

-In a paper newly published in Applied Energy, researchers discussed this issue.
+In a paper published in Applied Energy, researchers discussed this issue.

-They introduced the forth evolution of the energy system, the key concepts of smart energy, and its business values as well as agendas.
+They introduced the fourth evolution of the energy system, the key concepts of smart energy, and it’s business values as well as agendas.

-Since the second industry revolution, energy production has experienced a continuous development.
+Since the second industrial revolution, energy production has experienced continuous development.

-The forth energy evolution is smart energy.
+The fourth energy evolution is smart energy.
 People use intelligent sensing, cloud computing, and mobile internet to digitize the energy system.

 The whole energy industry chain, including energy production, processing, transmission, distribution, and consumption, can be examined via big data analysis.